OpenLearningAnalyticsPlatform/OpenLAP-DataSet/README.md

 ```

 In order to provide the support for checking dynamically types, required fields and the presence of all the fields in
-order to map items from one `OLAPDataSet` to another, a class named `OLAPPortConfiguration` is provided.
+order to map items from one `OpenLAPDataSet` to another, a class named `OpenLAPPortConfiguration` is provided.
-This mapping represents the link between two `OLAPDataSet`, one denominated "output" since it outputs the
+This mapping represents the link between two `OpenLAPDataSet`, one denominated "output" since it outputs the
 data from an OpenLAP macro component (is the source of the data) and a second denominated "input" since it represents
 the consuming OpenLAP macro component of the data.
 Note that when making mappings, only the `required` fields of the
-input `OLAPDataSet` are enforced to have an input mapping, that is, fields marked as required on the output DataSet
+input `OpenLAPDataSet` are enforced to have an input mapping, that is, fields marked as required on the output DataSet
 are not treated differently than those not required.
 The field is shown for completeness.
 A representation of these concepts is shown in the figure.

 <table class="image">
 <caption align="bottom">
-The <code>OLAPPortConfiguration</code> is a grouping of tuples, called <code>OLAPPortMapping</code>, between output to input <code>OLAPDataSet</code>.
+The <code>OpenLAPPortConfiguration</code> is a grouping of tuples, called <code>OpenLAPPortMapping</code>, between output to input <code>OpenLAPDataSet</code>.
-Note that the <code>OLAPPortConfiguration</code> can be transmitted witouth the data.
-This configuration is validated by the input <code>OLAPDataSet</code>
+Note that the <code>OpenLAPPortConfiguration</code> can be transmitted witouth the data.
+This configuration is validated by the input <code>OpenLAPDataSet</code>
 </caption>
 <tr><td><img src="https://github.com/OpenLearningAnalyticsPlatform/OpenLAP-Architecture/blob/master/OpenLAP-DataSet/OpenLAP-DataSet_Configuration.png" alt="OpenLAP-DataSet_Configuration.png"/></td></tr>
 </table>